M8 armored gun system: Rebooted program

-The Close Combat Vehicle Light becomes the AGS
+Close combat vehicle light becomes the AGS

-FMC began developing the Close Combat Vehicle Light as a private venture in 1983.
-The vehicle was designed from the outset to meet the Army's as-yet unfunded Armored Gun System requirement.
+FMC began developing the CCVL as a private venture in 1983.
+The vehicle was designed from the outset to meet the Army's as-yet unfunded AGS requirement.
 FMC built two mock-ups.
 The first was a front-engine model utilizing a 330 hp diesel engine.
 The second was a rear-engine model with a 552 hp diesel engine and featuring more armor.
 In 1984, FMC validated the feasibility of pairing the 105 mm gun with a light chassis by test firing a 105 mm gun mounted on an M548.
 The first prototype CCVL was completed in August 1985 and debuted at the meeting of the Association of the United States Army in October.
-The CCVL was demonstrated at Fort Bragg in 1987.
+The CCVL was demonstrated at Fort Bragg, North Carolina, in 1987.
+FMC subsequently ended the marketing of the vehicle and disassembled the prototype.
+A prototype participated in an AGS "rodeo" with other prospective contractors held in July 1990 at Fort Bragg, North Carolina.
+This was the only submitted vehicle that was considered complete.

-The Army did not originally require that the AGS be air-droppable by the C-130, believing that the requirement would deter submissions.
-Nevertheless, FMC's proposal claimed that this desired capability was possible with its design.
-After winning the contract, FMC made several weight-saving changes to the design, particularly the pallets, in order to meet the C-130's weight limit.

-In a December 1993 report, the Defense Department Inspector General cautioned that the AGS would be too heavy for low-velocity airdrop.
-The report said the AGS did not meet the Army's requirements for air mobility, and recommended delaying low-rate initial production until the airdrop requirement could be met.
-The Army strongly refuted the IG's report.
+The Army required the AGS to be airdroppable from a tactical airlifter.
+C-130 airdrop was a desired capability, but not a required one.
+FMC claimed it could achieve C-130 airdroppability and so such a requirement was written into FMC's contract.
+FMC made several weight-saving changes to the design, particularly the pallets, in order to meet the C-130's weight limit.
+In a December 1993 report, the Defense Department Inspector General (IG) cautioned that the AGS would be too heavy for low-velocity airdrop (LVAD).
+The IG recommended canceling 58 systems meant for the XVIII Airborne Corps if the Army could not demonstrate LVAD from a C-130.
+The Pentagon concurred that no production could begin until the Army met this requirement.
 The IG's concerns were put to rest in October 1994, when the service successfully airdropped an AGS from a C-130 at an altitude of 1,300 ft.